Barny-Monitoring-System/barny/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+For diagrams, more precise and deep documentation, check the [docs folder.](./docs)

 ### Prerequisites

 What things you need to install the software and how to install them